OrangeNostril/sfaster/README.md

     * Warning: the 180 kicktables use the same logic as the other kicktables, but they haven't been thoroughly tested yet.
 Here are the flags unique to Sfinder:
 * `-F`, `--format-solution` Specify whether solutions should be written as fumens or strings.
 Choose `fumen` or `string`, defaults to `fumen`.
-* `-B`, Add this flag if you're processing a very large input (ie: many pieces).
+* `-B`, `--big-input` Add this flag if you're processing a very large input (ie: many pieces).
 It should run slightly faster, but will take a few seconds to recompile before it starts.
-Clang++/G++ is requires to use this flag.
+Clang++/G++ is required to use this flag.
 Due to how compilers work, there's a chance this version could have a significantly different (faster or even slower) runtime than the default version.
+* `-T`, `--turbo` Run in Turbo mode (experimental): uses all the cores of your computer to run large inputs several times faster than normal.
+Works best if you don't have other programs open.
+This flag supersedes `-B`; the program will custom-compile regardless of whether the `-B` flag is included.
+G++ is required to use this flag.

 ### NEW AND UPCOMING FEATURES
 #### New features:
+* Multithreading (should increase the speed significantly)
 * Prune impossible solutions
 * Piece restrictions
 * Variable-height PCs (not just 4L)